glennlaursen/vdm-plantuml-plugin/README.md

 	C_1 abstraction = c_1'
 ```
-The capacity for a map type is $2\gamma_{0}$, since a map has a minnimum of two subtypes.
-This is also why a map type can have a basic type as one of its subtypes and still be abstracted, if the other subtype consist of enough compound sub-types to excede the capacity.
+The capacity for a map type is $2\gamma_{0}$, since a map has a minimum of two subtypes.
+This is also why a map type can have a basic type as one of its subtypes and still be abstracted, if the other subtype consists of enough compound sub-types to exceed the capacity.

 For $c_1'$, the number of symbols used is given by $n-1$ where n is the number of subtypes in the non-abstracted compound type.

-todo: more than five c_1' *...

 #### Examples:
 Let $\gamma_{0} = 1$, $\gamma_{1} = 3$